Bit-Nation/BITNATION-Pangea-react/README.md

 # Bitnation Pangea

-This is the repository for the Pangea Jurisdiction frontend.
+> Pangea is bitnations jurisdiction on the blockchain.
+This reposity contains the ios/android interface.

 ## Table of Contents